 About 113.25 m of excavation work have been carried out from the connecting tunnel-02 so far.
-The rock support works with rock bolt installation and shotcreting is in progress.
-Excavation of 15 m long outlet transition zone 02 also competed along with primary support works.
-Further, the invert concreting has been completed connecting tunnel 02.
+The excavation of 15 m long outlet transition zone 02 also competed along with primary support works.
+Further, the full concrete lining works is being carried out at the connecting tunnel 02.